Ashrith108/cafe/README.md

 ☕PRISM CAFE  — Aesthetic Online Café Interface
 ```

-Café π is a modern aesthetic café web interface designed to simulate a visually immersive online café experience.
+PRISM CAFE is a modern aesthetic café web interface designed to simulate a visually immersive online café experience.
 The platform showcases menu items such as pizzas, desserts, cold drinks, and fruit juices using interactive animations and a minimal Pinterest-inspired design language.

 The project focuses on UI/UX design, aesthetic presentation, and micro-interactions, creating a unique digital café environment where food items are presented with smooth animations and visually pleasing layouts.
 ✨ Features